lo-decibel/FireUp/README.md

 * Up account IDs are saved as account numbers in Firefly
 * All transactions are tagged with "FireUp"
 * If you rename an Up account, you will need to restart the server for the change to be reflected in Firefly.
 * Foreign currency amounts are appended to the transaction description
+* Only imports sub-categories, not parent categories
+* Unsettled transactions are prefixed with "[HELD]".
+This text is removed once the transaction is settled.
-* Up account emojis are stripped from the account name in Firefly.
+* Up account emojis are stripped from the account name in Firefly
-* Does not import your past account activity.
+* Does not import your past account activity

 ### Roadmap